dsvaishnavi/dsvaishnavi/README.md

 ## 🚀 Fun Extras

 - 🧑‍💻 **Currently learning**: mern stack
-- 🎮 **Gaming Passion**: Besides coding, I'm also passionate about pc games.
+- 🎮 **Gaming Passion**: Besides coding, I'm also passionate about pc games,playing badminton.
 - 🌍 **Open to Mentorship**: If you need help learning programming or a specific technology, feel free to ask!

 ---